 In the event of severe legginess, it’s possible to cut the plant back heavily without killing it.

 In the case of multiple stems, you may need to cut back a leggy stem to 6” inches from the soil line.
+Use the umbrella tree stem cutting to start a new plant.

 As long as the plant still has some leaves, the shortened stem will soon catch up in growth to its neighbors.